John Lewis & Partners: Christmas advertising

 Since 2007, John Lewis has become known for producing memorable Christmas television adverts, which have gained heavy exposure on social media.
 Some of the more prominent campaigns are The Bear and the Hare, Monty's Christmas and Man on the Moon.
 The adverts, which typically rely on emotional content, have become something of an annual tradition in the UK and the music used in the campaigns has reached high positions in the UK Singles Chart.

-Cancelled plans

-In September 2016, John Lewis unveiled its plans for the Brighton store which was expected to open in late 2018, but plans for the store were scrapped in May 2017.